-EU DisinfoLab is collaborating on a University of Sheffield-UNESCO- UN Broadband Commission study analysing global responses to disinformation in the context of freedom of expression and access to information challenges.
-It will include a focus on COVID-19 and be published in the autumn.
+EU DisinfoLab has collaborated on a UNESCO/ITU Broadband Commission study analysing global responses to disinformation in the context of freedom of expression and access to information challenges.
+Read the report here.

 In the context of the COVID-19 crisis, misinformation on the epidemic has been flooding the internet.
 The online platforms have been quick to react and demonstrated their ability to take action to limit the spread of such content.
 Major tech companies even published a common industry statement endorsed by Facebook, Google, Linkedin, Microsoft, Reddit, Twitter, and YouTube, in a move to jointly combat fraud and misinformation on their services.

 Overall, it is remarkable how tech companies have been working closely with public health authorities and governments to face the crisis situation.
-At a time when more than 2 billion people are confined at home, this crisis revealed our reliance on these social networking services to access information, engage and connect with our peers across the world.
 With such a role lies also an immense responsibility over the public discourse, which should be reflected in any future regulation.

 From our analysis, we were able to draw and highlight five trends in platforms policies regarding disinformation on Covid-19, which are further detailed in the platforms’ policies described below.

 Surfacing and prioritizing content from authoritative sources

 Most of the platforms we analysed are redirecting users to authoritative sources of content.
 Searches on Covid-19 surface content from public health authorities, and dedicated information sections and banners are used to highlight information from health agencies.
 In addition to that, the World Health Organisation partnered with several services to create dedicated channels like on Whatsapp, and Snapchat.